Support » We can help you with… » Your aquarium » Your aquarium health » Aquarium looking a bit grubby?

 Using a treatment such as Quick Clear will clump these fine particles together so that they settle in the base or are trapped by your filter.

-Your filter will remove dirt particles from the water.
-Cleaning you filter every month removes the dirt to keep things running smoothly.
+Your filter will remove dirt particles from the water so make sure to clean your filter every month to remove the dirt to keep things running smoothly.

 The most common types of hair algae are Cladophora, Oedogonium, Vaucheria and Spirogyra and these will range in colour from green or brown to black, in some cases.